 The training starts at the beginning of December and ends with the final exams just before February Half Term.

 It runs from Monday until Friday, for three to six hours a day, depending on the training week.
 The weekend is free, to allow free practice and the much-needed rest time!

 In order to make the most out of your time and effort on the hill, the training schedule is planned ahead by our Head Coach (Instructors’ Examiner and Strength and Conditioning Coach).
 With the programme personalised taking in consideration each trainee’s ski level, physical preparation and also after debriefing with the other coaches.
-We work in a team together!
+We work together!